mrgarvitoffice/LearnMint-Ai/README.md

 # set it here.
 If left blank, notes generation will use the main GOOGLE_API_KEY above.
 GOOGLE_API_KEY_NOTES=

+# OPTIONAL: Separate API Key for AI Chatbot (Megumin)
+# If you want to use a different Gemini API key specifically for the chatbot,
+# set it here.
+If left blank, the chatbot will use the main GOOGLE_API_KEY above.
+GOOGLE_API_KEY_CHATBOT=

 # For Daily News Digest Feature
 # Get your free key from Newsdata.io: https://newsdata.io
 NEWSDATA_API_KEY=pub_039b4b0247244a8e9f85a8f113e9d7f2